Analyzing recovery: Total Room Inventory vs. STR Standard methodology

 Using this STR Standard methodology allows for a consistent, stable benchmark that captures true market supply changes.

-From early February in China and mid-March in the rest of the world, staggering numbers of temporary hotel closures followed in the wake of COVID-19’s spread.
+From early in 2020, staggering numbers of temporary hotel closures followed in the wake of COVID-19’s spread.
 Some closures were government mandated, while others were voluntary and a result of drastically reduced demand or safety considerations.

 Following its standard methodology, STR removed these closed rooms from supply.